PanagiotisNtymenos/OMDb-API-Web-Design/README.md

 ![OMDB Logo](SpringBootMVC/src/main/resources/static/images/iconcircle.png)
-# OMDb API Web Design
+# OMDb API Web Page

 This is a movie search site, utilized as an assignment for the AUEB University.
 With some basic knowlegde of HTML/Javascript/CSS I created the frontend which is a search bar and a bookmark collection.